Users often apply different filters to loaded data, hide and unhide columns, sort in various ways, etc.

 This is a reason why it is better to insert tables at cell B3.

-Users may use row 2 (as a row over the table) as auto-filters.
-Also, they may place formulas in row 1.
+Users can use row 2 (as a row over the table) as auto-filters.
+Also, they can place formulas in row 1.

 Let's continue and save the view as Incomes (click the Save Table View button again):